neverware/git-tools/README.md

 # git tools

-## once_again.py
+See the docstring at the top of each script for details on its operation.

-Alternate form of rebasing using cherry picks.
+- once_again.py: alternate form of rebasing using cherry picks